aipescience/queryparser/docs/examples.md

 ```

 Besides the touched columns that are stored inside of `qp.columns` we also
 get the `display_columns`.
-These are the columns that being selected (following the SELECT keyword)
+These columns are selected (following the SELECT keyword)
-and may be aliased which is why it's useful to have a reference to which
+and may be aliased which is why it is useful to have a reference to which
-exact database column name they are pointing to.
+exact database column names they are pointing to.

 * A more complicated SQL query selecting from multiple tables and having